Mahama supports Yagbonwura’s 10th Anniversary with GH¢30,000

-Former President John Dramani Mahama who is also the Flagbearer of the National Democratic Congress (NDC) has presented an amount of GH¢30,000 to the Gonja traditional council to support the 10th Anniversary and Damba of the King and Overlord Of Gonja, Yagbonwura Tutumba Boresa (I) on November 13, 2020.
+Former President John Dramani Mahama who is also the Flagbearer of the National Democratic Congress (NDC) has presented an amount of GH¢ 30,000 to the Gonja traditional council to support the 10th Anniversary and Damba of the King and Overlord Of Gonja, Yagbonwura Tutumba Boresa (I) on 13th November, 2020.

-The money in cash was presented to the Gonja Traditional Council at the Jakpa Palace at Damongo on behalf of the former President by the Chairman of the Council of Elders of the NDC in the Savannah region, Alhaji Gilbert Seidu Iddi and accompanied by former Member of Parliament (MP) for the Yapei Kusawgu Constituency, Alhaji Amadu Seidu and Thomas Senor Bebe who are also members of Council of Elders of the NDC in the Savannah Region.
+The money in cash was presented to the Gonja Traditional Council at the Jakpa Palace at Damongo on behalf of the former President by the Chairman of the Council of Elders of the NDC in the Savannah region Alhaji Gilbert Seidu Iddi and accompanied by former Member of Parliament (MP) for the Yapei Kusawgu Constituency, Alhaji Amadu Seidu and Mr Thomas Senor Bebe who are also members of the council of Elders of the NDC in the Savannah Region.

 Meanwhile, the former President will be duly represented at the durbar of the 10th Anniversary of the King of Gonja by a delegation of prominent NDC members.